fish-shell/fish-shell/doc_src/interactive.rst

 Copy and paste (Kill Ring)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fish uses an Emacs-style kill ring for copy and paste functionality.
+fish uses an Emacs-style kill ring for copy and paste functionality.
 For example, use :kbd:`ctrl-k` (`kill-line`) to cut from the current cursor position to the end of the line.
 The string that is cut (a.k.a. killed in emacs-ese) is inserted into a list of kills, called the kill ring.
 To paste the latest value from the kill ring (emacs calls this "yanking") use :kbd:`ctrl-y` (the ``yank`` input function).
 After pasting, use :kbd:`alt-y` (``yank-pop``) to rotate to the previous kill.

 Copy and paste from outside are also supported, both via the :kbd:`ctrl-x` / :kbd:`ctrl-v` bindings (the ``fish_clipboard_copy`` and ``fish_clipboard_paste`` functions [#]_) and via the terminal's paste function, for which fish enables "Bracketed Paste Mode", so it can tell a paste from manually entered text.
 In addition, when pasting inside single quotes, pasted single quotes and backslashes are automatically escaped so that the result can be used as a single token by closing the quote after.